sanger-pathogens/Unicycler/README.md

 Since Unicycler can tolerate low accuracy reads, [Oxford Nanopore 1D sequencing](https://nanoporetech.com/applications/dna-nanopore-sequencing) is preferable to 2D, as it can provide twice as many reads.
 Unicycler will of course work with 2D reads, but you can get more out of your flow cell with 1D.

+Update: 2D reads are now a thing of the past, replaced by 1D<sup>2</sup>.
+I haven't tried 1D<sup>2</sup> yet, thought I suspect the above advice still holds.

+### Porechop

+If you are using Oxford Nanopore reads, then I'd recommend using [Porechop](https://github.com/rrwick/Porechop) before assembly.
+This will trim adapters off read ends and split some chimeric reads, both of which make Unicycler's job a little bit easier.

 ### Bad Illumina reads

-Unicycler needs decent Illumina reads as input – ideally with uniform read depth and 100% genome coverage.
+Unicycler prefers decent Illumina reads as input – ideally with uniform read depth and 100% genome coverage.
+Bad Illumina read sets can still work in Unicycler, but greater long-read depth will be required to compensate.

-You can look at the `unbridged_graph.gfa` file (the first graph Unicycler saves to file) in Bandage to get a quick impression of the Illumina read quality:
+You can look at the `best_spades_graph.gfa` file (the first graph Unicycler saves to file) in Bandage to get a quick impression of the Illumina read quality:

 <p align="center"><img src="misc/illumina_graph_comparison.png" alt="Graphs of varying quality" width="750"></p>

 __A__ is an very good Illumina read graph – the contigs are long and there are no dead ends.
-This read set is ideally suited for use in Unicycler.
+This read set is ideally suited for use in Unicycler and shouldn't require too many long reads to complete (10–15x would probably be enough).

 __B__ is also a good graph.
 The genome is more complex, resulting in a more tangled structure, but there are still very few dead ends (you can see one in the lower left).
-This read set would also work well in Unicycler.
+This read set would also work well in Unicycler, though more long reads may be required to get a complete genome (maybe 20x or so).

 __C__ is a disaster!
 It is broken into many pieces, probably because parts of the genome got no read depth at all.
-While you can still use Unicycler to resolve this assembly with long reads, the risk of small errors and misassemblies is considerably higher.
-If you have sufficient long reads, I would instead recommend assembling the long reads with [Canu](https://github.com/marbl/canu) and the polishing the resulting assembly using the Illumina reads and [Pilon](https://github.com/broadinstitute/pilon/wiki).
+This genome may take lots of long reads to complete in Unicycler, possibly 30x or more.
+The final assembly will probably have more small errors (SNPs and indels), as parts of the genome cannot be polished well with Illumina reads.

 ### Very short contigs